 Logo:- Optional (I kept it blank)

-- Click on Add Group button on Assignment tab of the mobile application which you created.
+Click on Add Group button on the Assignment tab of the mobile application which you created.

-Select following options underneath – All Users and Devices
+Select the following options underneath – All Users and Devices

 Make this app required for all users – No